pennsignals/pennsignals.github.io/_posts/2020-02-07-what-is-data-quality-in-healthcare.md

 "Can we trust this data?"
 "Is this data correct?"

+- It is erroneous
+    - wrong value, wrong patient, human entry error
+- It doesn't mean what you think it means
+    - wrong definition of clinical concept
+    - This can change over time
-It is erroneous (wrong value, wrong patient, human entry error) It doesn't mean what you think it means (wrong definition of clinical concept) It was valid once, but is not any more
+- It was valid once, but is not any more
+    - eg Problem lists where 'active' status not always updated
-It represents a user workaround, rather than expected utilization.
+- It represents a user workaround, rather than expected utilization.